Skip to Content

 In a memo sent to employees Monday, Presidio Trust COO Diana Simmons instructed employees to remove their pronouns in email signatures by the end of the day.
 The note from Simmons mirrors a similar demand made to multiple federal agencies and comes as the Presidio Trust grapples with ongoing pressure from the Trump administration.

-Last week, Trump issued an executive order calling for the Presidio Trust’s “non-statutory components functions” to be eliminated after deeming them “unnecessary.”
+Last week, Trump issued an executive order calling for the Presidio Trust’s “non-statutory components and functions” to be eliminated after deeming them “unnecessary.”
 That’s all despite the Presidio Trust, which oversees and manages the Presidio and all its properties, being a financially self-sufficient entity lauded as a “gem of government efficiency.”

 In the memo sent on Monday, Simmons said the Presidio Trust is “examining how to treat all people with dignity and respect consistent with our mission, as well as with the recent Executive Orders on DEI.”